1Worx/OnionOmega/README.md

 The OnionEdge comes in a few versions to accomodate security configurations and certificate verification.

 Download the apporopriate version to match your Thingworx setup and configure the configuration file.
+Also see http://www.thingworx.com

 This is provided as is and without guarantee.

+Please feel free to expand or contribute to this project.